pitt-miskov-zivanov-lab/DiSH/docs/Tutorial.rst

 - Highest-value regulator '^'

 DiSH recursively parses the regulation rule with depth-first searching.
-The mixed representation between logical and arithmetic expression is not allowed, for example, (A,B)+C is not invalid, since regulator or regulatory subexpression should be separated by either `+` or `comma`.
+The mixed representation between logical and arithmetic expression is not allowed, for example, (A,B)+C is invalid, since regulator or regulatory subexpression should be separated by either `+` or `comma`.
 Instead, users could use truth table to get their desired functions.
 We also provide the `example <https://github.com/pitt-miskov-zivanov-lab/DiSH/tree/main/example/input>`_ for this.